Skip to content

 Paint Your Anger

 Ask your little boy or girl to imagine the anger.
 It may look like a fantasy creature or an animal.
 Give him a name.
-Then offer your child to paint the “rival” on paper.
+Then, ask your child to paint the “rival” on paper.
 When done, ask why he sees him in that particular way.
 The answers can explain a lot about your kid`s inner feelings.

 Anger Management Worksheets

-It’s always better to write down all the thoughts and then work them out.
-Help your kid to fill the anger table and then analyze data together.
+Writing down all the thoughts and then working them out is always better.
+Help your kid to fill out the anger table and then analyze data together.
 Having a so-called map of one’s emotional state on paper is more useful than processing it in one’s mind.

 Dance